SmartICE’s Community Operators provide the information gathered by the stationary and mobile sensors to partner communities across Canada’s North.

 SIKU is an Indigenous knowledge social network and is brought to you by the Arctic Eider Society.

-Dave Noseworthy Field Operations Coordinator, St. John’s
+Dave Noseworthy Field Operations Lead, St. John’s